justincpresley/ndn-sync/docs/syncs/SVS.md

 ### Production Differences:
-The Production branch **is** compatible with the Specification branch.
+The Production branch **is** compatible with the Specification branch **if** using FormalEncoding.

 Differences:
 * New Sync types: HealthSync, SharedSync.
-* StateVectors are ordered by Latest Entries.
+* StateVectors are ordered via Latest Entries (descending in freshness).
+* Optimized Informal StateVector Encoding